codefellows-seattle-javascript-401d10/lab-13-14-mongo-express/lab-max/README.md

 and that will return the object with properties: id, timestamp, name, year, storeType.

-A GET request resulting in a 404 status error will return if a pizza at a specified id isn't found.
+A GET request resulting in a 404 status error will return if a store at a specified id isn't found.

 ```
 http localhost:3000/api/store/99999